Sarah Blasko: Personal life

 Blasko married Cameron Semmens in 1997, having been with him for two years prior.
 Semmens is a performance poet and, in the latter years of being a member of Acquiesce, Blasko performed under her married name, "Sarah Semmens".
 Blasko and Cameron each had a complementary Shinto tattoo on their respective shoulders.
 The marriage lasted five years; Blasko told Zuel in 2006 that she had "an early unsuccessful marriage".
 Album notes for Blasko's debut solo EP, Prelusive, acknowledge Cameron as her muse.

 From early 2004, Blasko worked with fellow musician, co-composer, and co-producer Robert F. Cranny, including on her first two albums.
 Prior to her third album being recorded in January 2009, their creative and personal relationship "had ended some time back".

 She appeared at a breast cancer benefit concert in October 2006, as "[other] forms of cancer have affected my family, and I have friends whose families have been impacted by breast cancer.
 It made sense to me to play at such an event".

-Blasko prefers vintage clothes, music, and art; in 2009, she revealed in a Rolling Stone Australia interview: "I like things that are old and have been lived in.
+Blasko prefers vintage clothes, music, and art.
+In 2009, she revealed in a Rolling Stone Australia interview: "I like things that are old and have been lived in.
 It probably started as a kid when my family shopped at Vinnies because we hardly had any money.
 I like things that stand the test of time".

 Blasko gave birth to a son in July 2015, with her partner Dave Miller.
-She has had periodic bouts of depression and stopped writing during 2016 and considered ending her music career but resumed for Depth of Field.
+She has had periodic bouts of depression and stopped writing during 2016.
+She considered ending her music career but resumed for Depth of Field.